 *You may need to ask your local council if you’re renovating.

-**Oddly specific but just a hypothetical, promise.
+**This is oddly specific, but it’s just a hypothetical, I promise.

 Want a better mortgage rate?